094459/newsletter-oss-projects/README.md

 [amazon-bedrock-synthetic-manufacturing-data-generator](https://aws-oss.beachgeek.co.uk/3ln) is a industry aligned synthetic data generation solution.
 Manufacturing processes generate large amounts of sensor data that can be used for analytics and machine learning models.
 However, this data may contain sensitive or proprietary information that cannot be shared openly.
 Synthetic data allows the distribution of realistic example datasets that preserve the statistical properties and relationships in the real data, without exposing confidential information.
 This enables more open research and benchmarking on representative data.
 Additionally, synthetic data can augment real datasets to provide more training examples for machine learning algorithms to generalize better.
 Data augmentation with synthetic manufacturing data can help improve model accuracy and robustness.
 Overall, synthetic data enables sharing, research, and expanded applications of AI in manufacturing while protecting data privacy and security.(#186)

+**amazon-mwaa-docker-images**

+[amazon-mwaa-docker-images](https://aws-oss.beachgeek.co.uk/3zu) this repo was new to me, so making sure that everyone knows that this repo contains the standard container images used for the Managed Worksflows for Apache Airflow (#201)

 **amazon-sqs-python-extended-client-lib**

 [amazon-sqs-python-extended-client-lib](https://aws-oss.beachgeek.co.uk/3ti) this repo (Amazon SQS Extended Client) allows clients to manage Amazon SQS message payloads that exceed the 256 KB message size limit, up to a size of 2 GB.
 In the event of publishing such large messages, the client accomplishes this feat by storing the actual payload in a S3 bucket and by storing the reference of the stored object in the SQS queue.
 Similarly, the extended-client is also used for retrieving and dereferencing these references of message objects stored in S3.
 Check out the docs for more details on how this works and some sample code to get you going. (#195)

+**apache-xtable-on-aws-samples**

+[apache-xtable-on-aws-samples](https://aws-oss.beachgeek.co.uk/3ze) provides sample code to build an Apache Airflow Operator that uses Apache XTable to make a single physical dataset readable in different formats by translating its metadata and avoiding reprocessing of actual data files.
+The repo will help you build and compile your custom jar file, which you can then use within your Airflow DAG.
+Check out the supporting blog post from Matthias Rudolph and Stephen Said, [Run Apache XTable on Amazon MWAA to translate open table formats](https://aws-oss.beachgeek.co.uk/3zf).(#201)

 **automated-datastore-discovery-with-aws-glue**